olemesser/EAD/README.md

 Extended Axiomatic Design (EAD) introduced by Mertens (2020).
 The simulation model is explained in Meßerschmidt (forthcoming).
 The framework adapts some function from the cost system design framework by Anand et al. (2019).
-The original code in C# is available under:
+The original code in C# is available under
 <https://github.com/vanand74/CostSystemSim>.

 ## Installation